rjandonirahmana/rjandonirahmana/README.md

 -------3.online chat(still on local and im gonna release on private)
 -------which i just started this month (october 2021)

+WARNING : !!!!!
+IF I HAPPEN TO READ MY CODE ON SOMEONE's REPOSITORY WITHOUT MY CONSENT I WOULD GIVE SPECIAL TREAT BY POSTING ON LINKEDIN ABOUT THAT BAD ATTITUDE

 - 🌱 I’m currently learning docker, AWS, kubernetes
 - 👯 I’m looking to collaborate on open source project
 - 🤔 I’m looking for help with my project (i would like to get help with redis/websocket for my instant chat app)